rebus-org/RebusSamples/Sagas/README.md

 in a meaningful way that is also robust.

-### How to run the demo
+## How to run the demo

-The `Common` project has an extension method, `ConfigureEndpoint`, which is used throughout in ordert to configure each Rebus endpoint.
-The method accepts an `EndpointRole` parameter, which is used by the extension method to decide which things to configure for that particular endpoint.

-Unless you change this method, you will need a local SQL Server with a database named `rebus_sagademo` and MSMQ installed.

-You should then start the following three console applications:
+Simply start the following three console applications:

 * Client
 * SagaDemo
 * Logger

+and use Client to publish events for different case numbers, using Logger to simply see which events get published.

+### Prerequisites

+* Local SQL Server with a `rebus_sagademo` table, accessible to the current user
+* MSMQ must be installed

+The `Common` project has an extension method, `ConfigureEndpoint`, which is used throughout in ordert to configure each Rebus endpoint.
+The method accepts an `EndpointRole` parameter, which is used by the extension method to decide which things to configure for that particular endpoint.

+If you want to reconfigure the demo (i.e. switch to use RabbitMQ to transport messages, PostgreSQL to store sagas, subscriptions, and timeouts, etc.) just rewrite the `ConfigureEndpoint` method.

-### What does the demo show?
+## What does the demo show?

-The demo shows an imaginary scenario in a domain where we have cases.

-A case is identified by its case number.
+The demo shows an imaginary scenario in a domain where we have cases, and each case is identified by its case number.

 A case is about some amount of money that needs to be paid out at some point in time, but the payout can only be made when the following things have happened: